impacthwb/impacthwb.wales/index.md

   </p>

   <div class="hero-actions">
     <a href="#contact" class="btn-primary">Contact us</a>
     <a href="#services" class="btn-secondary">Explore our services</a>
   </div>

   <div class="highlight-box">
-    We specialise in mixed-methods research, accessible evaluation and co-designed approaches that centre participants, particularly children and young people.
+    We specialise in mixed-methods research, accessible evaluation and co-designed approaches that centre participants, particularly children and young people and disadvantaged or seldom-reached groups.
   </div>
 </div>